How to Write Goals key Responsibility Areas (KRAs) for Sales, Marketing, HR, IT, and Finance

 Performance Management

-KRA stands for Key Responsibility Areas and directly follow from Job Description of an employee.
-KRAs document the specific areas in which an employee is expected to work.
+KRA stands for Key Responsibility Areas and directly follows from Job Description of an employee.
+Essentially, KRAs document the specific areas in which an employee is expected to work.

-This post shares a simple approach to write goals for employees by using KRAs and KPIs and can be used by employees, managers and HR.
+In this post, we share a simple approach to writing goals for employees by using KRAs and KPIs which can be used by employees, managers, and HR.

-While used interchangeably (and incorrectly), there is often a confusion between the terms KRA (Key Responsibility Areas), KPI (Key Performance Indicators) and Goals.
-Let us define these first.
+While used interchangeably (and incorrectly), there is often a confusion between the terms Key Responsibility Areas (KRAs), Key Performance Indicators( KPIs), and Goals.
+To clarify this, let us define these first.

-Key Performance Indicators (KPI): The KPIs are measurable indicators used to gauge how well a Business Unit or Organization is doing.
-Examples include: Revenue, Profitability, Customer Satisfaction, Employee Engagement, Net Promoter Score, and many others.
+To begin with, KPIs are specific, measurable indicators used to gauge how well a Business Unit or Organization is doing.
+For example, common KPIs include: Revenue, Profitability, Customer Satisfaction, Employee Engagement, Net Promoter Score, and many others.

-Goals: An employee is expected to perform their duties based on their job role.
+Now, let’s look at goals.
+An employee is expected to perform their duties based on their job role.
 In addition, their work should be aligned to the needs of their organization.
-The Job Role identifies the employees KRAs, and the Organizations define the KPIs.
-The mapping of the KRAs to KPIs as quantifiable statements gives employee goals.
+While the Job Role identifies the employees’s KRAs, and the Organizations define the KPIs.
+Consequently, mapping the KRAs to KPIs as quantifiable statements gives employee goals.

-To clarify these definitions further, let us look at a specific goal of a HR Manager who is responsible for hiring
+To further clarify these definitions, let us look at a specific goal of an HR Manager who is responsible for hiring

 • Goal: Hire 5 sales executives in this quarter